reconquest/shadowd/README.md

 ![shadow horse](https://cloud.githubusercontent.com/assets/8445924/9289438/97f8a2e8-435f-11e5-853c-255a7fe22d08.png)

-**shadowd** it is the secure login distribution service, which consists of two parts, server and client.
+**shadowd** is the secure login distribution service, which consists of two
+parts: server and client.

-In a typical server configuration case, you should manually update the `/etc/shadow` and copy it on all servers, afterwards every servers will have same hash in the `/etc/shadow`.
-Supposed that attacker successfully gained access to one of your servers and found collision to that single hash, so afterwards *attacker actually got access to all servers with that hash*.
+In a typical server configuration case you should manually update the `/etc/shadow` and copy it on all servers (or via automatic configuration system); afterwards each server will have same hash in the `/etc/shadow`.
+Supposed that attacker successfully gained access to one of your servers and found collision to that single hash *attacker actually got access to all servers with that hash*.

+**shadowd** is summoned to solve that obscure problem.

-**shadowd solution** is to generate hash tables of specified passwords mixed with random salt for specified users and guarantee that a client receive unique hash.
+**shadowd solution** is to generate hash tables for specified passwords mixed with random salt for specified users and guarantee that a client receive unique hash.

+One **shadowd** instance can be used for securely instanciate thousands of servers with same root password for each one.
+Without any doubts about possible break-in.

-If attacker gained user access to server and try to repeat request to shadowd server and get actual hash during the hash TTL period (one day by default), then shadowd will give him another unique hash entry.
-Actually, **shadowd** can give only two unique hash entries for hash TTL period for one client, first hash entry may be received only for first request per hash TTL period, in all later requests will received another hash.
+If attacker has user (non-root) access to the one server and try to repeat request to shadowd server and get actual hash during the hash TTL period (one day by default), then shadowd will give him another unique hash entry.

-**shadowd** is summoned to solve that obscure problems.
+Actually, **shadowd** can give only two unique hash entries for hash TTL period for one client, first hash entry may be received only for first request per hash TTL period, all other requests will be served by another hash.

+If attacker has root access to the one server and will try to brute-force hash entry for root from `/etc/shadow`, it will not give him any access for other servers with same password, because **shadowd** will give different hashes for each server.

+If attacker will gain root access to the **shadowd** server (worst-case scenario), it's will be very time-consuming to brute-force thousands of hashes without any knowledge about which server is using specific hash entry.

+**shadowd** can act as SSH keys publisher too.

+**shadowd** can also configure with passwords containers or any other type of nodes in your infrastructure.

 REST API is used for communication between server and client.